orion-project/rezonator2/help/hyper_gauss.rst

 	.. image:: img/hypergauss_formula_6.png

-Since equivalent Gaussian beam has the same Rayleigh distance as hyper-Gaussian beam, its radius is `M` times less than radius of original beam not only at the waist but anywhere.
+Since equivalent Gaussian beam has the same Rayleigh distance as the hyper-Gaussian beam, its radius is `M` times less than the radius of the original beam not only at the waist but anywhere.

 	.. image:: img/hypergauss_formula_7.png

-Because equivalent Gaussian beam is a normal Gaussian beam, its complex parameter can be transformed by ray matrices as usual.
+Because equivalent Gaussian beam is a standard Gaussian beam, its complex parameter can be transformed by ray matrices as usual.

 Algorithm of computing
 ----------------------

-The program uses next algorithm for calculation of propagation of hyper-Gaussian beams:
+The program uses the next algorithm for calculation of propagation of hyper-Gaussian beams:

 #.
 Equivalent size of the input beam is calculated.
 It is `M` times less than specified in the dialog of input beam parameters.

 #.
-Propagation of equivalent Gaussian beam is calculated.
+Propagation of an equivalent Gaussian beam is calculated.

 #.
 Characteristics of the resulting hyper-Gaussian beam are calculated.
-Its radius is `M` times greater than the radius of equivalent beam and radius of wavefront curvature is equal to that.
+Its radius is `M` times greater than the radius of the equivalent beam and radius of wavefront curvature is equal to that.

 	.. image:: ./img/hypergauss_algorithm.png